Earth's Magnetic Field

 Bed Angle

-To measure bed angle, I stand in front of my bed with a compass.
+To measure bed angle, I stand behind my bed with a compass.
 I point the compass along the long axis of the bed, from head to foot.
 I then take a measurement of the bed angle.
-After sleeping a few nights at this bed angle, I rotate the bed a predetermined amount and then sleep a few nights at the new bed angle.

-While it's typical to distinguish between north-south and east-west bed orientations, I found that psychologically they have similar effects.
-45 degree (or northeast-southwest and northwest-southeast) orientations have different psychological effects.
-So the major distinction is between north-south/east-west angles and 45 degree angles.
+While it's typical to distinguish between north-south and east-west bed orientations, I found that they can be grouped into a class of bed angles I call "cardinal bed angles," due to similar magnetoreceptive properties.
+45 degree (or northeast-southwest and northwest-southeast) orientations have different magnetoreceptive properties.
+So the major distinction is between north-south/east-west (cardinal) angles and 45 degree angles.

-Bed Angle--45 degrees This figure shows 45 degree orientations, or northeast-southwest, and northwest-southeast.
+This figure shows 45 degree orientations, or northeast-southwest and northwest-southeast.
 Note that for a northeast-southwest orientation the head of the bed could be either northeast or southwest.
-Similarly for southeast-northwest.
+Similarly for northwest-southeast.

 Happy Zone Width